VishnuSivadasVS/Advanced-Location-Tracker/README.md

 }
 ```

-You DataBase Table should be like,
+You DataBase Table (livelocation) should be like,

 | id | latitude | latitude |
 | -- | -------- | -------- |
 | 1  | 01234567 | 01234567 |

+Hope you got it.
+Everything is explained so that even a biginer could understand it.